Raising butterfly caterpillars indoors is easy. There are, however, tips we’d like to share that can bring more success to your rearing success.

 5) If it looks like something is wrong with a caterpillar, either euthanize it or raise it totally separate from your other caterpillars.
 Just like people, disease can be transferred from one to another.
 Nature has many unhappy surprises for caterpillars.
 Nature only allows 1 or 2 out of 100 to live to become adults.
 Disease is one of the reasons they die.

 6) Caterpillars grow too large for their cuticle (skin).
 When it’s cuticle will not stretch further, the caterpillar molts (crawls out of its cuticle).
 If your caterpillar is off the plant and sitting still, leave it there.
 Do NOT move a caterpillar that isn’t moving on its own.
 Be aware some species can’t finish molting if they are moved.
 If they cannot finish molting, they will die.
 In most instances, Monarch caterpillars do fine if they are moved when they are molting.

 7) Remember that petting a dog or cat with flea and tick medication before tending to your caterpillars can kill your caterpillars.
-The monthly medication will stay in the dog or cats skin oils and when you touch the pet, the medication (poison) will be on your hands.
+The monthly flea/tick medication will stay in the dog or cats system and come out in its skin oils.
+When you touch the pet, the medication (poison) will be on your hands.
 Wash your hands well ALWAYS before you feed your caterpillars or touch your caterpillars’ food.
 Keep your pets safe but keep your eggs, caterpillars, chrysalises, and adult butterflies safe too.